Trains from Los Angeles to Atlanta

 Union Station is the main train station in Los Angeles and the largest railroad passenger terminal in the Western United States.
 The station was opened in 1939 and has become one of California’s busiest transportation hubs, serving more than 100 thousand passengers per day.
 Every Amtrak route that goes through Los Angeles stops at Union Station.
 In addition, the area around the station serves as the main bus stop for several bus carriers that conduct trips in and out of the city.
 Located in Downtown LA, Union Station offers easy transit connections to other parts of the city via three Metro Rail lines and one Metro Busway line, as well as a shuttle service to LAX airport.
 Union Station also serves as the main LA hub for six lines of Metrolink, Southern California’s primary commuter rail service.

-Train stations in Los Angeles:
+All train stations in Los Angeles:

 Where is the train station in Atlanta?